-This report verifies a seamless transition in wind processing from version 801 to 901.
+This report verifies a seamless transition in wind processing from version 740 to 902.

 An operational OSI SAF ASCAT level 2 wind product stream is running at KNMI using the ASCAT L1b stream at 25 km sampling as input.
 The 12.5-km sampling coastal product is made from the ASCAT full resolution stream as input.
 The L1b σ^0 stream is corrected using linear scaling factors in the transformed z domain [Stoffelen and Anderson 1997], corresponding to addition factors in the logarithmic domain (dB).
-These changes correspond to resetting the ASCAT instrument gain per beam and per Wind Vector Cell (WVC).
-The objective is set to produce wind distributions similar to those from moored buoys and NWP models, using a Geophysical Model Function (GMF) that relates wind, incidence and azimuth angles to backscatter information.
+These changes correspond to resetting the ASCAT instrument gain per beam and per Wind Vector Cell (WVC) in order to produce a consistent and backwards compatible set of ASCAT backscatter data over the global oceans.
+This objective is set to produce wind distributions similar to those from moored buoys and NWP models, using a Geophysical Model Function (GMF) that relates wind, incidence and azimuth angles to backscatter information.
 The GMF implies relative consistency between the different beams at the same incidence angles and the moored buoys provide an absolute calibration standard.
 Moreover, this methodology provides a transfer standard from the European Remote-sensing Satellite (ERS) scatterometer to the ASCAT era.
-The method is also applied to other scatterometers operating in the Ku-band.
+The method is also applied to scatterometers operating in the Ku-band.